nuuuwan/news_lk3_data/README.md

 There is speculation that President Ranil Wickremesinghe sought the approval of the Constitutional Council to extend the term of office of Attorney-General Sanjay Rajaratnam because he wished to appoint Rajaratnam as Chief Justice when the current Chief Justice retires towards the end of the year after the presidential election.

 A lawyer was heard to say in the Law Library canteen that ‘Machang, No worries.
 A defeated President has no power of appointment.
 I am only sorry that nice lady Ayesha will retire without getting appointed as AG!’, a reference to Mrs Ayesha Jinasena, Solicitor-General who would have succeeded Rajaratnam as Attorney-General.
+What was implied is that as Chief Justice Jayantha Jayasuriya retires after the Presidential election, Wickremesinghe would be a defeated President by that time.

 ...